Terminal-2 icon

 When a terminal's IP address changes in a local communication because of an issue or because it connected to a different access point, there is a risk of losing connection to your POS app.
 When this happens, you can configure your terminal to automatically send you the new IP address when it is back online.

-To configure this, you need to call our POS Support and provide them with:
+To configure this, you need to contact our Support Team and provide them with:

 • The URL to an endpoint where you want to receive the new IP address of a terminal.